News

 By Sasha Semjonova

-This comes after progress came to a halt last year and eventually fell through, and a series of private discussions that opened up again this year.
+This has come after progress halted last year and eventually fell through, as well as a series of private discussions that led to a deal eventually being struck.

 An $8B Acquisition